princomp/princomp.github.io/source/lectures/misc/files.md

 ### What if we are trying to read a file that does not exist?

-If the `StreamReader` constructor is given a path to a file that does not exist, it will raise an exception.
+If the `StreamReader` constructor is given a path to a file that does not exist, it will raise an exception (discussed [below](#many-things-can-go-wrong)).
 We can catch this exception, but a better mechanism is to simply warn the user, using the `File.Exists` method that return `true` if its string argument points to a file, `false` otherwise.

 ```